The cone-beam transform and spherical convolution operators: Introduction

 The cone-beam transform integrates a function $f\colon \R^d\to\R$ along every ray that starts in a certain scanning set $\Gamma\subset\R^d$.
 We define the cone-beam transform, or divergent beam X-ray transform, by

 The cone-beam transform is widely used in medical imaging and nondestructive testing of three-dimensional objects.
-An explicit inversion formula is known in case the Tuy--Kirillov condition is satisfied, which states that the scanning set $\Gamma$ intersects every hyperplane hitting $\operatorname{supp} f$ transversally \cite{Tuy83}, see also \cite[Sec.~2.2.2]{Pal16}.
-Uniqueness of the reconstruction was shown under much weaker assumptions, namely that $\Gamma$ is an infinite set with positive distance to the convex hull of the support of $f$, see \cite{HaSmSoWa80}.
+Uniqueness of the reconstruction was shown under rather weak assumptions, namely that $\Gamma$ is an infinite set with positive distance to the convex hull of the support of $f$, see \cite{HaSmSoWa80}.
+An explicit inversion formula \cite{Tuy83} is known in case the Tuy--Kirillov completeness condition is satisfied, which states that the scanning set $\Gamma$ intersects every hyperplane hitting $\operatorname{supp} f$ transversally, see \cite[Chap.\ 2]{NaWue00}.
 In 3D, if the Tuy--Kirillov condition is not satisfied, one can stably detect singularities of~$f$ only along planes that meet the scanning curve $\Gamma$, see \cite{Qui93}.

+The present article's main focus is the setting where the scanning set $\Gamma$ covers the whole sphere, where, however, in most practical application, $\Gamma$ is considered to be only a curve, cf.\ \cite{Fin85,Smi90}.
 In 2015, Kazantsev \cite{Kaz15} showed the singular value decomposition of the cone-beam transform $\mathcal D$ where the function $f$ is supported inside the unit ball $\B^3$ and the scanning set $\Gamma$ is the sphere~$\S^2$.
 The singular value decomposition of the parallel beam X-ray transform is due to Maaß \cite{Maa87}.
 In 2016, Louis \cite{Lou16} gave new inversion formulas for the cone-beam transform for dimension $d=3$.
 The proof of these formulas utilized Grangeat's formula and a generalized Funk--Radon transform $\mathcal S^{(j)}$ on the sphere, which is defined for a function $f\colon\S^{d-1}\to\C$ by

 where $\delta^{(j)}$ denotes the $j$-th derivative of the Dirac delta function and $j\in\N$.
 This definition can be imagined by first taking the $j$-th derivative of $f$ in direction of $\zb\xi$ and then computing the integral along the subsphere perpendicular to $\zb\xi$, which is a great circle for $d=3$.
 For $j=0$, we obtain the Funk or Funk--Radon transform $\mathcal S^{(0)}_d$, which assigns to $f$ its integrals along all great circles.
 The generalized Funk--Radon transform $\mathcal S^{(j)}_d$ belongs to the class of convolution operators on the sphere, cf.\ \cite{HiQu15}.